muratk3n/thirdwave/en/2019/05/confstats.md

 ### GDELT

+Iraq and Syria based conflict stats.
 GDELT uses natural language processing ("AI") to extract Actor - Action - Actor triplets.
 The result is not curated, there can be mistakes, but as an overall outlook, it can be useful.

 US military bases, Syria, reverse-engineered from [source](https://bit.ly/3gOBQHx), are also added.